All Episodes

 And you don't have a right to use my child as an experiment to see if he can elevate other people.

-My child has a right to his education, and if other parents and people don't care, then that's not my responsibility to try to lift them up.
+And if other parents and people don't care, then that's not my responsibility to try to lift them up.

-You know, the old saying is when you dance with the devil, you don't change the devil, he changes you.
+You know, the old saying is, is when you dance with the devil, you don't change the devil, he changes you.

-You don't have a right to put my child in underperforming school simply because he might elevate somebody else.
+You don't have a right to put my child in an underperforming school simply because he might elevate somebody else.

 No, I mean, you're absolutely right.